Advanced Bench Skills: Procedural Fairness

 Conference Fee

-Every day, when you take the bench, you have the opportunity to ensure that litigants leave your courtroom with greater respect for the justice system — whether they have won or lost their case.
+Every time a judge takes the bench, they possess the power to either reinforce or erode public confidence in the justice system.
 As a judge, you have the responsibility to ensure that the four key principles of procedural fairness (voice, respect, neutrality, and trust) are exhibited in your courtroom.
 With busy dockets and an increase in self-represented litigants, how can you be both efficient and effective in demonstrating these tenets?
+During this program, you will receive immediate, actionable strategies for integrating the core principles of procedural fairness into your daily courtroom routine.
+This is not just a course on what procedural fairness is, but a practical guide on how to deliver it, making every participant leave your courtroom with a deeper respect for the judicial process.

 This course qualifies for The National Judicial College Certificate in Judicial Development program Administrative Law Adjudication Skills, Appellate Judicial Skills, General Jurisdiction Trial Skills, Leadership Enrichment & Jurisprudence Skills, Special Court Trial Skills and, Tribal Judicial Skills disciplines.

-Every day, when you take the bench, you have the opportunity to ensure that litigants leave your courtroom with greater respect for the justice system — whether they have won or lost their case.
+Every time a judge takes the bench, they possess the power to either reinforce or erode public confidence in the justice system.
 As a judge, you have the responsibility to ensure that the four key principles of procedural fairness (voice, respect, neutrality, and trust) are exhibited in your courtroom.
 With busy dockets and an increase in self-represented litigants, how can you be both efficient and effective in demonstrating these tenets?
+During this program, you will receive immediate, actionable strategies for integrating the core principles of procedural fairness into your daily courtroom routine.
+This is not just a course on what procedural fairness is, but a practical guide on how to deliver it, making every participant leave your courtroom with a deeper respect for the judicial process.